 But beyond that, I was developing a clear picture of getting to Santiago and finally believing that I could finish this walk.

 So it was my turn to be the strong one and offer encouragement to Dale.
 I talked him through all the reasons we should keep going: 1) Because we wanted to see Spain in a way that most people never would 2) Because we wanted to challenge ourselves 3) Because we wanted to get fit and strong 4) Because we needed to finish what we’d started.

 This last one was probably the most important reason to keep going.
 We’re both good at planning things, maybe even starting them, but not always good at following through.
-A good example: multiple times in the past we had talked about taking off and traveling the world, even going so far as to announce our intentions to our family and friends, but in the end we backed out.
-This time we were actually doing it–we had made significant lifestyle changes (getting rid of our belongings, quitting our jobs) and had already spent two months traveling Europe plus three weeks hiking the Camino.
+An example: multiple times in the past we’ve talked about taking off and traveling the world, even going so far as announcing our intentions to family and friends, but in the end we backed out.
+This time we were actually doing it–we had made significant lifestyle changes (getting rid of our belongings, quitting our jobs) and had already spent two months traveling Europe and three weeks hiking the Camino.
 By god, we were going to finish it.

 While Dale’s doubts weren’t a good thing, what was good was that I was feeling strong at a time when he needed encouragement, instead of it being the other way around.
 For the first few weeks of the hike, he was the stoic one, the strong, motivated one, providing extra support to fragile little me.
 And yet today, here I was, giving strength to my husband when he needed it.
 And that’s the way it should be.
 We should be a team, not just one person carrying the other.